hbsullivan/CSharpCellar/capstone-proposal.md

 ### List the absolute minimum features the project requires to meet this purpose or goal:
 * Full CRUD funcionality for wines in the cellar
-* Upon drinking, user should be prompted to add tasting notes and rating.
 * Authentication

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.